castelao/CoTeDe/docs/source/install.rst

 Optional requirement
 --------------------

-- `NetCDF4 <https://pypi.python.org/pypi/netCDF4>`_, if you want to be able to export the data into netCDF files.
-The climatology test can be executed accessing a local netCDF4 WOA file, which requires netCDF4, or accessing an OpenDAP server using PyDAP (look next item).
+- `NetCDF4 <https://pypi.python.org/pypi/netCDF4>`_, is strongly recommended, since it allows to export data into netCDF as well as to read data required for some tests.
+With NetCDF4 the tests "at sea" and "climatology comparison" can run acessing local files, the fastest way to do it.

-- `PyDap <http://pydap.org>`_, if you want to run the climatology test accessing the WOA data from an OpenDAP server you will need to install PyDAP.
+- `PyDap <http://pydap.org>`_, if you want to run the climatology test accessing the WOA data from an OpenDAP server, and no not installed NetCDF4, you will need to install PyDAP.

 Installing CoTeDe
 ==================